fablabbcn/smartcitizen-docs/docs/hardware/stations/air/sck-co2-2xchem.md

 grade: intermediate
 feature_img: https://live.staticflickr.com/65535/54323336879_a42b2b028a_o.jpg
 feature_img_description: "Smart Citizen HCHO + 2x Chemical Air Quality Station"
 excerpt: Measure Indoor or Outdoor Air Quality with this unit.
-Beyond the metrics from the kit, it can measure CO2 with a very reliable CO2 sensor!
+Beyond the metrics from the kit, it can measure CO2 with a very reliable CO2 sensor and 2 chemical composition metrics with Alphasense A-series electrochemical sensors.
 ---

 # {{ name }}